Google

 by Andrei Milea

 In C++ the overloading principle applies not only to functions, but to operators too.
-That is, the meaning of operators can be extended from built-in types to user-defined types.
-In this way a programmer can provide his or her own operator to a class by overloading the built-in operator to perform some specific computation when the operator is used with objects of that class.
-One question may arise here: is this really useful in real world implementations?
-Some programmers consider that overloading is not useful most of the time.
-This and the fact that overloading makes the language more complicated is the main reason why operator overloading is banned in Java.
+That is, of operators can be extended to work not just with built-in types but also classes.
+A programmer can provide his or her own operator to a class by overloading the built-in operator to perform some specific computation when the operator is used on objects of that class.
+Is operator overloading really useful in real world implementations?
+It certainly can be, making it very easy to write code that feels natural (we'll see some examples soon).
+On the other hand, operator overloading, like any advanced C++ feature, makes the language more complicated.
+In addition, operators tend to have very specific meaning, and most programmers don't expect operators to do a lot of work, so overloading operators can be abused to make code unreadable.
+But we won't do that.

 Complex a(1.2,1.3); //this class is used to represent complex numbers